Planning a Cruise from Nassau: What You Need to Know

 sample login for bahamas health visa

-At the time of this post, a health visa is required to gain entry into the Bahamas.
+As of this post, a health visa is required to enter the Bahamas.
 Fear not, it’s pretty straightforward.
 You first create a login here and then follow the steps.

-There are two options for entry and both are available to you on the application.
+There are two options for entry, and both are available to you on the application.
 The first option is to upload proof of vaccination.
-You must be beyond 2 weeks from your last vaccination.
+You must be more than 2 weeks past your last vaccination.
 Alternatively, you may submit a negative PCR Covid-19 test dated within 5 days of entry to the country.
-You will also have to submit, via an app, answers to health questions daily.
-Update: A negative PCR test is now required for all guest of the Bahamas.
+You will also have to submit answers to health questions daily via an app.
+Update: A negative PCR test is now required for all guests of the Bahamas.

-The health visa is $40 and covers your trip and includes mandatory health insurance.
-According to the site, the insurance will cover you if you would need to remain on the island for a quarantine should you develop symptoms or test positive on one of their islands.
+The health visa is $40 and covers your trip, including mandatory health insurance.
+According to the site, the insurance will cover you if you need to remain on the island for quarantine should you develop symptoms or test positive on one of their islands.
 Given this coverage, I think this cost is very reasonable.

 UPDATE: A Negative PCR test is now required within 5 days of arrival.
 I found that both CVS and Walgreens are great options to get a timely test!

-The following is direct from the email correspondence from Royal Caribbean.
+The following is direct from Royal Caribbean’s email correspondence.

 Vaccinated guests are required to provide a negative PCR test for Covid-19 taken no more than 5 days before arriving in The Bahamas and present it upon check-in.
 This is an extra precaution we are taking to give everyone added peace of mind as you travel for your cruise.
 Costs associated with this test are guests’ responsibility.